History of Pat Tillman in Timeline

 Pat Tillman

-Pat Tillman was an American NFL player for the Arizona Cardinals who left his football career to enlist in the U.S. Army Special Operations after the September 11 attacks in May 2002.
+Pat Tillman was an NFL player for the Arizona Cardinals who left his professional football career to enlist in the U.S. Army Special Operations following the September 11 attacks.
 He served in Iraq and Afghanistan.
-His death garnered national attention, primarily because he was killed by friendly fire.
-Tillman's decision to forgo a lucrative sports career for military service made him a symbol of patriotism and sacrifice, although the circumstances surrounding his death and the initial misleading reports from the military sparked controversy and debate.
+Tillman's death garnered significant media attention, particularly after it was revealed that he was killed by friendly fire.
+His decision to leave a lucrative sports career for military service and the circumstances surrounding his death made him a notable figure.

 July 9, 1918: Act of Congress

-In 1983, Tillman's father earned his Juris Doctor from Lincoln Law School of San Jose.
+In 1983, Pat Tillman's father earned his Juris Doctor from Lincoln Law School of San Jose.

-In 1994, Pat Tillman began his college career as a linebacker for Arizona State University, securing the last remaining scholarship for the team.
+In 1994, Pat Tillman started his college career as a linebacker for Arizona State University, securing the last remaining scholarship for the team.

 1996: Clyde B. Smith Academic Award

-In 1996, Pat Tillman earned the Clyde B. Smith Academic Award.
+In 1996, Pat Tillman received the Clyde B. Smith Academic Award for his academic achievements.

 1997: All-American Honors